 Transmissions shall then occur at nominally 120 second intervals.
-The time between the start of two successive transmissions shall be randomized with uniform distribution around the stated nominal value, so that intervals between the start of two successive transmissions are randomly distributed over ± 5 seconds.
+The time between the start of two successive transmissions (T_R) shall be randomized with uniform (flat) distribution around the stated nominal value, so that intervals between the start of two successive transmissions are randomly distributed over ± 5 seconds.
+The standard deviation over the first 50 successive bursts of T_R shall be greater than 2.5 seconds.
+The minimum value of T_R observed over the 50 successive bursts shall be between 115.0 and 115.2 seconds, the maximum value of T_R observed over the 50 successive bursts shall be between 124.8 and 125.0 seconds.

 For ELT DT transmission the first transmission shall commence within 5 seconds of beacon activation.
 From beacon activation a total of 24 initial transmissions shall be made separated by fixed 5 seconds + 0.0 / - 0.2 intervals.
 These transmissions shall be followed by 18 transmissions separated by fixed 10 seconds + 0.0 / - 0.2.
-After the first 300 seconds ELT (DT) transmissions shall continue at nominal intervals of 28.5 seconds until the end of the ELT (DT) operating lifetime.
-The time between the start of two successive transmissions shall be randomized with uniform distribution around the stated nominal value, so that intervals between the start of two successive transmissions are randomly distributed over ± 1.5 seconds.
+After the first 42 transmissions, ELT (DT) transmissions shall continue at nominal intervals of 28.5 seconds until the end of the ELT (DT) operating lifetime.
+The time between the start of two successive transmissions (T_R) shall be randomized with uniform (flat) distribution around the stated nominal value, so that intervals between the start of two successive transmissions are randomly distributed over ± 1.5 seconds.
+The standard deviation over the first 73 successive bursts of T_R shall be greater than 0.8 seconds.
+The minimum value of T_R observed over the 73 successive bursts shall be between 27.0 and 27.2 seconds, the maximum value of T_R observed over the 73 successive bursts shall be between 29.8 and 30.0 seconds.